An Argument in Forms

 Some only yield to colons:

-the moment you commit
+the instant you commit

 The Hand